ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-family/buffalo-mills.md

   - [Margaret Augusta Mills](https://www.findagrave.com/memorial/78770687/margaret-augusta-mills) (28 Nov 1822 to 02 Jun 1892), who was 43 in 1865.

   - [Mary Smith (Mills) Warren](https://www.findagrave.com/memorial/113110177/mary-smith-warren) (19 Jun 1831 to 06 Apr 1894) who was 34 in 1865.

+The older man could still be George Love and one of his other daughters, because the young woman cannot be Laura Love, consider the relative unlikelihood of retaining a photo of James D. Warren's former father-in-law and a former sister-in-law.

 Based on this process of elimination along with the circumstantial evidence, I believe [Mary Smith (Mills) Warren](https://www.findagrave.com/memorial/113110177/mary-smith-warren) (19 Jun 1831 to 06 Apr 1894), second wife of James D. Warren, is most likely the young woman photographed in Buffalo.
+I would also argue that the likelihood of the proposed identifications of Mary Mills and her parents reinforce each other.

 <figure>
 <blockquote>